APPIAN-PET/APPIAN/documentation/USERGUIDE.md

 ## 4.4 Masking<a name="masking"></a>
 Create ROI mask volumes for partial-volume correction, quantification (tracer-kinetic analysis), and reporting of results.

-The pipeline uses up to three different types of masks: a reference region mask to define a region of non-specific radiotracer binding for tracer kinetic analysis, masks for the PVC algorithms, masks to define the regions from which the user wishes to extract quantitative values (kBq/ml, BPnd, Ki, etc.).
+The pipeline uses up to three different types of masks:

+* **quant**: a reference region mask to define a region of non-specific radiotracer binding for tracer kinetic analysis,

+* **pvc**: masks for the PVC algorithms,

+* **results**: masks to define the regions from which the user wishes to extract quantitative values (kBq/ml, BPnd, Ki, etc.).

 Moreover, these masks can be derived from multiple sources: manually drawn ROI for each T1 MRI, classification produced by CIVET/ANIMAL, stereotaxic atlas, user-defined regions in native PET space (e.g., region of infarcted tissue from ischemic stroke).

   #### Masking options: PVC

-    --pvc-label-space=PVC_LABEL_SPACE
+    --pvc-label-space
                         Coordinate space of labeled image to use for quant.
                         Options: [pet/t1/stereo]
-    --pvc-label-img=PVC_LABEL_IMG
+    --pvc-label-img <optional>
                         Options: 1.
-ICBM MNI 152 atlas:
-                        <path/to/labeled/atlas>, 2.
-Stereotaxic atlas and
-                        template: path/to/labeled/atlas
-                        /path/to/atlas/template 3.
-Internal classification
+Internal classification method (antsAtropos).
+                        	 2. Absolute path to stereotaxic label volume, <path/to/labeled/atlas>;
-                        method (antsAtropos) 4.
-String that identifies labels in anat/ directory to be used as mask --pvc-label=PVC_LABELS
+			 	 3. String that identifies labels in anat/ directory to be used as mask --pvc-label-template <optional>
+    			Default: Path to ICBM MNI 152 (2009c) template Absolute path to stereotaxic template that corresponds to specifiec --pvc-label
-                        List of label values to use for pvc --pvc-label-erosion=PVC_ERODE_TIMES
+                        List of label values to use for pvc --pvc-label-erosion
                         Number of times to erode label
     --pvc-labels-brain-only
                         Mask pvc labels with brain mask